-RSS restoration of more than 140 acres has taken place on closed landfill Phases A, B1, B2, and C1, in addition to the berms for Phases 8, 10, 11, and 12.
-The Phase 8, 10 and 11 berms, Phase A and Phase B1-north have met the RSS success criteria and are now classified as Self-sustaining RSS.
+RSS restoration of 151.5 acres has taken place on closed landfill Phases A, B1, B2, C1,and C2 in addition to the berms for Phases 8, 10, 11, and 12 and Pond 4.
+The Phases 8, 10, and 11 berms, Phase A and Phase B1-north have met the RSS success criteria and are now classified as Self-sustaining RSS.
 RSS restoration sites are monitored and weeded regularly each year to control weeds and promote habitat for both plant and animal species.
-Monitoring results are submitted to the HMC on an annual basis.
-If it is determined by the Biological Monitor and the Habitat Management Committee (HMC) that less than the required vegetation cover is present, the reasons for the low cover values will be evaluated (i.e., low rainfall, adverse soil conditions, or other factors that cannot be anticipated), and recommendations for remedial measures, if feasible, will be made (HCP, D-34).
+Monitoring results are submitted to the Habitat Management Committee (HMC) on an annual basis.
+If it is determined by the Biological Monitor and the HMC that less than the required vegetation cover is present, the reasons for the low cover values will be evaluated (i.e., low rainfall, adverse soil conditions, or other factors that cannot be anticipated), and recommendations for remedial measures, if feasible, will be made (HCP, D-34).